 Your family dentist in Rochester employs voice recognition software and dental software to record changes in gum tissue.
 She or he also employs intraoral cameras to monitor gum recession.
-These technologies can detect and record bleeding, swelling, or gum tissue loss, so Dr. Calcagno and Dr. Brodersen can catch the minutest changes at the earliest possible stages and provide the most effective treatment.
+These technologies can detect and record bleeding, swelling, or gum tissue loss, so Dr. Calcagno can catch the minutest changes at the earliest possible stages and provide the most effective treatment.

 Treatment of Gum Disease

 Getting your gum disease under control is imperative to avoid tooth loss and overall health problems.
 In the earliest stages, your symptoms can often be reversed with a deep cleaning.
 Called scaling and root planing, this cleaning extends beneath the gum line to remove debris from the periodontal pockets and polish the tooth root to create a smooth surface that is less likely to collect plaque and bacteria.
 After a deep cleaning, your gums can form a healthy reattachment to your teeth.
-Dr. Calcagno and Dr. Brodersen may also prescribe antimicrobial mouth rinses or antibiotics to help treat your infected gums.
+Dr. Calcagno may also prescribe antimicrobial mouth rinses or antibiotics to help treat your infected gums.